 Symptoms of Huntington's disease

-People can start to show the features of Huntington's disease at almost any age, but most will develop problems between the ages of 35 and 55.
+People can start to show the symptoms of Huntington's disease at almost any age.
+Most will develop problems between the ages of 30 and 50.

-The condition usually progresses and gets worse for around 10-25 years, until the person eventually dies.
-Signs and symptoms may vary between individuals and there's no typical pattern.
+The condition gradually gets worse for around 10-25 years, until the person dies.

-Behavioural changes are often the first features to appear in Huntington's disease and can be the most distressing.
+Behavioural changes are often the first symptoms of Huntington's disease.
 These changes often include:

-- alternating periods of aggression, excitement, depression, apathy, antisocial behaviour and anger
+- periods of aggression, excitement, depression, antisocial behaviour and anger

 - difficulty concentrating on more than one task and handling complex situations